wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.4.4 = -
+- Fixed issues with saving custom offline payments fields in the admin
+- Fixed issue with including JS files on the payment page in Stripe payment gateway

 = 3.1.4.3 =
 - Added option for e-mail payment instructions upon placing an order in custom / offline payments gateway
 - Added customer e-mail field on the order details in the admin